marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 constantly on management duties.
 At the same time I wasn't helping to unblock my team's work as well as I could since I spent considerable time coding.

-By my sheer luck the team was independent enough to perform well without strong management guidance.
+By sheer luck, the team was independent enough to perform well without strong management guidance.
 That could equally have been the other way around.

 I had to step back and rethink my approach so that I could balance facilitation